Rocky (franchise): Critical and public response

+The Rocky franchise as a whole has received mixed reviews.
+The Creed franchise as a whole has received positive reviews.

 Accolades

 At the 49th Academy Awards, Rocky was nominated for ten Academy Awards.
 Sylvester Stallone was nominated for the Academy Award for Best Actor, and Best Original Screenplay, with Talia Shire also being nominated for Best Actress, and both Burgess Meredith and Burt Young being nominated for Best Supporting Actor.
 "Gonna Fly Now" was nominated for Best Original Song, and Rocky itself was nominated for Best Sound Editing, and won Best Picture, Best Director for John G. Avildsen, and Best Film Editing.
 At the 55th Academy Awards, the song "Eye of the Tiger" from Rocky III was nominated for Best Original Song.

 On December 7, 2010, Stallone was inducted into the International Boxing Hall of Fame and Museum, for paying tribute to boxers in writing and creating the underdog character of Rocky.
 In January 2016, Stallone won the Golden Globe Award for Best Supporting Actor for his role in Creed.
 At the 88th Academy Awards, Stallone was nominated for the Academy Award for Best Supporting Actor for his performance in Creed, the film's only nomination.
 In total, the Rocky series has received twelve Academy Awards nominations, winning three.